Our verdict

 Disclaimer: We calculate the average of four durometer measurements, disregarding any outliers.
 The photo above shows one of the takes.

-The downside of this fluffy midsole is the increased risk of "bottoming out" on it, particularly during summer as the foam gets really soft.
+The downside of this fluffy midsole is the increased risk of bottoming out, particularly during summer as the foam gets really soft.
 If you're not a fan of that ground feel or you have stability issues, this shoe might not be the best choice for you.

 Extraordinary flexibility

-If you want stiffer and firmer ride with similar stack height, take a look at the Adidas Adizero Adios 7 or the carbon-plated NB SC Pacer.
+If you want a stiffer and firmer ride with a similar stack height, take a look at the Adidas Adizero Adios 7.

 Good lockdown in the Rebel v3

-The same goes for the back of the shoe, where, according to the same runner, the “heel lockdown is magnificent.”
+The same goes for the back of the shoe, where the heel lockdown is magnificent!

 In terms of comfort, the tongue truly excels.
-It's semi-gusseted, not-that-much cushioned, and well-ventilated, providing the perfect combination for a tempo-focused shoe.
-In fact, a runner said that it “lays perfectly on the top of your foot.”
+It's semi-gusseted, not that much cushioned, and well-ventilated, providing the perfect combination for a tempo-focused shoe.

 new-balance-fc-rebel-v3-tongue-gusset.JPG